aosabook/500lines/flow-shop/chapter.md

     return candidates
 ```

+XXX STOPPED HERE
 The final neighbourhood that we consider is commonly referred to as *Large Neighbourhood Search* (LNS).
-Intuitively, LNS works by considering small subsets of the current permutation in isolation -- locating the best permutation of the subset of jobs gives us a single candidate for the LNS neighbourhood.
+Intuitively, LNS works by considering small subsets of the current permutation in isolation --- locating the best permutation of the subset of jobs gives us a single candidate for the LNS neighbourhood.
 By repeating this process for several (or all) subsets of a particular size, we can increase the number of candidates in the neighbourhood.
-We limit the number that are considered through the ```MAX_LNS_NEIGHBOURHOODS``` parameter, as the number of neighbours can grow quite quickly.
-The first step in the LNS computation is to compute the random list of job sets that we will consider swapping using the ```combinations``` function of the ```itertools``` package:
+We limit the number that are considered through the `MAX_LNS_NEIGHBOURHOODS` parameter, as the number of neighbours can grow quite quickly.
+The first step in the LNS computation is to compute the random list of job sets that we will consider swapping using the `combinations` function of the `itertools` package:

 ```python
 def neighbours_LNS(data, perm, size = 2):